jacqui/srccon-data/2014/transcripts/Session_15_Data_Processing_Pipeline.md

 can get to via that.
 You guys don't have to fill this out now but I would be really interested in hearing about the sorts of projects that you have.

 What I'd like to do is compile a little resource but we'll see how that goes.
-It would be fun and interesting to just hear about a little bit about the projects that people have made and try to figure out what are the primary constraints that led to those tactical decisions.
+It would be fun and interesting to just hear a little bit about the projects that people have made and try to figure out what are the primary constraints that led to those tactical decisions.
 And so I mean we might as well jump in and give some examples of how this works.
 Would you like to start?

-     >> Sure.
+Jacqui

 Sure.
-Back in 1999 or so I got a job at an -- on an interactive news team at Hearst.
+Sure.
+Back in 1999 or so I got a job on an interactive news team at Hearst.
 They dissolved it at tend of 2001.
 Maybe it was too early.
 I don't know.
-My first project was the esquire drinks data base.
-They wanted to make an esquire drinks database.
+My first project was the Esquire Drinks Database.

+So, they wanted to make a drinks database.
 The first constraint was that I could not have a database.

 They would not let me have a database.
 What do you mean?
 It's a database.
 I had to come up with a way of somehow storing all of the drink ingredients and stuff and at that time the answer to everyone's problems was XML.
 Which ...(laughing)... which is a new problem, new